top of page

 I favour using less expensive, consistent, mass produced synthetic brushes and change them on a regular basis to ensure a sharp point rather than spending a fortune on sable brushes.
 Contrary to claims, brushes don’t last a lifetime.
 (Not in my hands anyway)

-Due to the use of natural sable and the handmade nature of ‘top of the range’ brushes, no two brushes are exactly the same size or shape.
+Natural sable is inconsistent and due to the handmade nature of ‘top of the range’ brushes, no two brushes are exactly the same.
 If you want a similar replacement brush which is your preferred shape and size you can’t just buy them unseen online, you need to hand select them in an art shop.

 brushes